trinker/qdap/vignettes/qdap_vignette.md

 )
 </code></pre>

 This list below contains demographic variables.
-If the researcher has demographic variables it is recomended to supply them at this point.
+If the researcher has demographic variables it is recommended to supply them at this point.
 The demographic variables will be generated with durations automatically.

 <font size="5" color="orange">&diams;</font> **Coding Words (Transcript/List approach)**: List Template 2<font size="5" color="orange">&diams;</font>